 Cycle time stays flat — that fact stays inside engineering

-Adoption creates its own pressure to show ROI
+Adoption manufactures pressure to confirm ROI

 What Engineering Leaders Should Do Differently